 Advance Booking

 Pre-booking always helps.
-You may not have to do so early September but better safe than sorry.
+You may not have to do so in early September, but it’s better to be safe than sorry.

 Be Prepared for The Unexpected Flight Delays

-So, as you go for this trek in September it is good to spend a few extra days for some unpredictable(s) that may occur on the trek.
+So, as you go for this trek in September, like doing it in any other month, it is good to spend a few extra days for some unpredictables that may occur on the trek or while taking a flight to/from Lukla.

 Pack Insect Repellents

-Everest Base Camp Trek in September means you will witness the traces of Monsoon in the trekking trails.
-You may encounter some bugs, specially in the lower altitudes of the trek.
-So, to avoid any inconveniences caused by them, you can carry insect repellents.
+The Everest Base Camp Trek in September means you will witness the traces of Monsoon in the trekking trails.
+You may encounter some bugs, especially in the lower altitudes of the trek.
+So, to avoid any inconvenience caused by them, you can carry insect repellents.

-Everest Base Camp Trek in September can be a memorable experience.
-The soothing and pleasant temperature, clear view of the flora and fauna and the breathtaking mountain ranges add to your trekking memories.
+The Everest Base Camp Trek in September can be a memorable experience.
+The soothing and pleasant temperature, clear view of the flora and fauna, and the breathtaking mountain ranges add to your trekking memories.

 For further questions and queries regarding the trek or other trekking options, feel free to contact us.